David Couper is a three-weapon Maitre d'Armes.

-Fionbarr Farrell, OLY, is a three weapon fencing master.
-He was also a student of Prof. Duffy and has had an illustrious career in RTE and an enviable record of achievement in fencing.
+Fionbarr Farrell, OLY, is a three weapon Master Emeritus at Salle Dublin.
+He also was a student of Prof. Duffy and has had an illustrious career in RTE and an enviable record of achievement in fencing.

 Between 1965 and 1978, he fenced for Ireland at the World Championships and in 1968 represented Ireland at the Olympic Games in Mexico City.
 He reigned as National Foil Champion in 1992/3.

 Maître Farrell has a strong interest in stage fencing and fencing choreography and has been a judge at the International Stage Fencing Championships.